January 18, 2019

 It’s crucial to be aware of what we’re putting in our bodies.

 We are what we eat, after all.
-And the biochemical composition of everything we consume has long-term effects on the way our bodies react and perform essential functions.
+The biochemical composition of everything we consume has long-term effects on how our bodies react and perform essential functions.

-One way or another, it is beginning to look like a return to sustainable agriculture – one that takes into account the health of the end consumer as well as the environment and every touch point in between – is possibly one of the most accessible ways to fight the ill-effects of the GM food.
+One way or another, it is beginning to look like a return to sustainable agriculture – one that takes into account the health of the end consumer as well as the environment and every touchpoint in between – is possibly one of the most accessible ways to mitigate the ill effects of GM food.

 Yes, it means we’ll have to make certain lifestyle changes – get involved with what goes into our food, engage with our sources, prepare handmade, homemade meals – but also invest in the bigger fight to maintain soil fertility, overall ecological balance, and nourish the environment.